Vineland

 Vineland is a 1990 (Note: Vineland became available in bookstores in December 1989, six weeks before its official publication date of February 1990.
 The publisher distributed copies to reviewers on December 18, 1989.
-It debuted on The New York Times Best Seller list on January 21, 1990, reflecting sales for the week ending January 6.) postmodern fiction novel by Thomas Pynchon set in California, United States in 1984, the year of President Ronald Reagan's reelection.
+It debuted on The New York Times Best Seller list on January 21, 1990, reflecting sales for the week ending January 6.) postmodern novel by Thomas Pynchon set in California in 1984, the year of President Ronald Reagan's reelection.
 Through flashbacks, its characters, who lived through the 1960s, account for the free spirit of rebellion of that decade, and describe the traits of the "fascistic Nixonian repression" and the war on drugs that clashed with it.
 The book portrays transformations in U.S. society from the 1960s to the 1980s.

+The novel provided the inspiration for the loosely-adapted script of the 2025 film One Battle After Another by director Paul Thomas Anderson.

 Plot

 The story is set in California in 1984, the year of Ronald Reagan's reelection.
-After a scene in which former hippie Zoyd Wheeler dives through a window, something he is required to do yearly to keep receiving mental disability checks, the novel opens with the resurfacing of federal agent Brock Vond, who, through a platoon of agents, forces Zoyd and his 14-year-old daughter Prairie out of their house.
-They hide from Brock, and from Hector Zuñiga, a drug-enforcement federal from Zoyd's past, whom Zoyd suspects is in cahoots with Brock, with old friends of Zoyd's.
-Soon, Prairie accompanies her boyfriend Isaiah Two Four to a Mob wedding, where she runs into DL Chastain, a ninjette and former family friend who, recognizing Prairie, explains Brock's motivation for coming after the Wheeler family.
+After a scene in which former hippie Zoyd Wheeler dives through a window, something he is required to do yearly to keep receiving mental disability checks, the novel opens with the resurfacing of federal law enforcement and intelligence official Brock Vond, who, through a platoon of agents, forces Zoyd and his 14-year-old daughter Prairie out of their house.
+They hide from Brock, and from Hector Zuñiga, a DEA field agent from Zoyd's past, whom Zoyd suspects is in cahoots with Brock, with old friends of Zoyd's.
+Soon, Prairie accompanies her boyfriend Isaiah Two Four to a Mob wedding, where she runs into DL Chastain, a ninjette (Note: In "Pynchon's gag coinage", a "ninjette" is a female ninja.) and former family friend who, recognizing Prairie, explains Brock's motivation for coming after the Wheeler family.

 This hinges heavily on Frenesi Gates, Prairie's mother, whom she has not seen since she was an infant.
 In the 1960s, during the height of the hippie era, the fictional College of the Surf (in equally fictional Trasero County, said to be between Orange County and San Diego County in Southern California) seceded from the U.S. and became the People's Republic of Rock and Roll (PR³), a nation of hippies and dope smokers.
-Brock intends to bring down PR³, and finds a willing accomplice in Frenesi.
-She is a member of 24fps, a militant film collective (another member of which, Ditzah, is telling Prairie the story in the present), that seeks to document the "fascists'" transgressions against freedom and hippie ideals.
-Frenesi is uncontrollably attracted to Brock and ends up working as a double agent to bring about the killing of the de facto leader of PR³, Weed Atman (a mathematics professor who accidentally became the subject of a cult of personality).
+Brock intends to bring down PR³, and finds a willing accomplice in Gates.
+She is a member of 24fps, a militant film collective (another member of which, Ditzah, is telling Prairie the story in the present), that seeks to document the transgressions of the "fascists" against freedom and hippie ideals.
+Gates is uncontrollably attracted to Brock and ends up working as a double agent to bring about the killing of the de facto leader of PR³, Weed Atman (a mathematics professor who accidentally became the subject of a cult of personality).